groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/02_Objects.md

 This can start to be very useful when you look at lists and ranges - something we'll get to soon.

-# Summary
-We won't much deeper into objects for now but I hope this section makes the syntax a little less confusing.

-[^bookmarks]: Check the Bookmarks section for links to a variety of APIs and their documented classes and methods.